top of page

 Why are we seeking justice?
 Because Mika’s life mattered.
 She was a beautiful human being with so much to live for and contribute to this world for years to come.

-This is an awful tragedy for our family.
+This was an awful tragedy for our family.
 Mika’s hopes and dreams were taken away by this perpetrator who committed this crime.
 This person did not even brake or try to avoid hitting her.
 Instead, the person drove off and did not even try to provide any aid to our girl, leaving her on the side of the road.

 • Instagram